updated Jun 8, 2026 124KB file size 14.0K downloads

 ANS gives up roughly 1-2% of compression ratio in exchange for substantially faster processing - the right trade-off when batch-encoding archives where hours saved matter more than megabytes.

-What's New in HALAC 0.5.4
+What's New in HALAC 0.5.7

-Some users have reported that HALAC will not install on Windows 7 - if that is your environment, FLAC 1.5.0 and Monkey's Audio remain the safer choice.
+The encoder runs on Windows 10 and 11.
+Some users report it won't install on Windows 7 - if that's your setup, FLAC 1.5.0 and Monkey's Audio remain safer choices.

 Three Compression Modes